Terren Peizer: Ontrak: indictment and conviction

 Until his 2023 indictment, he was CEO and chairman of Catasys, Inc. (later renamed Ontrak Inc.), a publicly traded healthcare company that he had founded in 2003.
 Peizer was also Ontrak’s biggest shareholder.
 His 2018 compensation at the company was $2.4 million, over twice that of CEOs of similar companies.

 On March 1, 2023, after an FBI investigation, Peizer was charged with insider trading by the SEC, which alleged that he sold $20 million of Ontrak Inc. stock in 2021 while he was in possession of material nonpublic negative information related to the company's largest customer.
 Ontrak shares, which had traded at $85.21 in February 2021, were trading at under $1.00 since July 2022.
 In addition, the U.S. Department of Justice announced criminal charges of insider trading and securities fraud against Peizer, charging that thereby he had avoided $12 million in losses; Peizer was arrested.
 His case was assigned to the U.S. District Court for the Central District of California, before U.S. District Judge Dale S. Fischer.

 On March 2, 2023, he resigned as Ontrak CEO and Chairman.
 On January 31, 2024, a superseding indictment was filed, charging Peizer with additional counts of securities fraud and insider trading.
 On February 9, 2024, Peizer moved to dismiss the indictment.
 On March 7, 2024, Judge Fischer denied Peizer’s motion to dismiss, holding that the government had alleged facts sufficient to give rise to a charge of insider trading.
 Trial was set for June 4, 2024.

 On June 21, 2024, he was convicted and found guilty by a Los Angeles, California, federal jury of three counts of insider trading and securities fraud, following a nine-day trial.
 Peizer was slated to be sentenced on October 21, 2024.
 On August 14, 2024, Peizer filed a motion for an acquittal and a motion for a new trial, with a hearing set for October 21, 2024.
 His sentencing hearing is set for June 23, 2025.
 Peizer could face a maximum penalty of 65 years in prison.

 On June 23, 2025, he was sentenced to 42 months in prison for insider trading by Judge Fischer, and ordered to pay a fine of $5.25 million and forfeit over $12.7 million in ill-gotten gains.

+On January 16, 2026, President Donald Trump gave Peizer a full and unconditional pardon.